PROGRAMME

 Leonardo Manzino (Universidad de la República)

-Opera in Uruguayan territory during the nineteenth century: from Tonadilla Escénica in the Viceroyalty of the Río de la Plata to the rise of Uruguayan opera with Italian flair
+Opera in Uruguayan territory during the nineteenth century: from the Tonadilla Escénica in the Viceroyalty of the Río de la Plata to the rise of Uruguayan opera with Italian flair

-16.30-17.00: wine reception offered by the Mexican Embassy
+18.30-19.15: wine reception offered by the Embassy of Mexico

 WEDNESDAY 2 JULY